 GUI task managers make the entry to front end development easier.
 Junior developers already have years of tacit skills to catch up on, and probably will make the best use of time learning how to position objects vertically and write manageable large projects as opposed to trying to learn the ins and outs of task managing software like Grunt.

 Prepros is a good product.
-There’s no way to not say that, but its going against one of the finest pieces of web development software out there.
+There’s no way not to say that, but it's going against one of the finest pieces of web development software out there.
 For a time Prepros 4 was the better product, but CodeKit 2 was a massive upgrade that leap frogged past not only Prepros 4 but even Prepros 5.

 Mac users should skip Prepros 5 and go for CodeKit 2.
 Windows users shouldn’t feel burned either.
 Its quite capable and has a few features that CodeKit 2 doesn’t have… yet.